News

 Registration and prerequisites

 There are no formal prerequisites.
 However, students must be familiar with the basics of access control and operating system security to understand the concepts from the literature.
-For example, by passing the Foundations of Cybersecurity lecture or the Core Lecture Security.
+For example, by passing the Foundations of Cybersecurity lecture, the Core Lecture Security, or the Mobile Security lecture.

 Registration is handled via the central registration system of the UdS.